dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/ci-flow-p0.1.png" class="plain"/>

 Note:
-- Jobs are executed on ephemeral test instances
+- Builds are executed on ephemeral test instances
 - The executor retrieves the logs and publishes them to a logserver